lifangchen2021/DiffraLab/README.md

 ### 1️⃣ BraggIt - Powder Diffraction Simulation

-- Simulate powder diffraction patterns with different lattice parameters and wavelengths.
+- Simulates powder diffraction patterns with customizable lattice parameters and wavelengths.
+- Utilizes **Monte Carlo methods to generate diffraction patterns for cubic crystal systems (e.g., FCC, BCC)**.
+- Supports input of different particle numbers and calculation times, with **animated visualization of the diffraction pattern generation process**, helping students understand virtual experiments and diffraction statistics.
+- **Enables export of diffraction plots and 2θ-intensity data in Excel format**, allowing students to calculate peak resolution and perform Gaussian fitting analysis.
-- Visualize diffraction peaks and relative intensities for learning Bragg's Law.
+- Visualizes diffraction peaks and relative intensities to facilitate learning of Bragg's Law and the principles of powder diffraction.

 ![BraggIt](images/BraggIt_demo.png)